specify/specify7-test-panel/README.md

 # Specify 7 Test Panel

-A cluster of Specify 7 instances for testing with automatic deployment, authentication and a test panel for setting configuration
+A cluster of Specify 7 instances for testing with automatic deployment, authentication and a test panel for setting configuration.

+These instructions have last been updated and tested on Ubuntu 24.04 with MariaDB 11.4 and Docker 27.1.2.

 ![Main Page](./docs/src/main-page.png)